Battle of Aljubarrota: Portuguese dispositions

-Contrary to previous popular belief that Portuguese men-at-arms on John de Avis' side were badly equipped, and that his foot soldiers were almost with no armor, there's no reason to believe the Portuguese knightly class, even the ones that remained at Master de Avis' side — as most of the upper nobility supported John of Castille, were not able to afford the knightly harness expected in the same Iberian standards of its time.
-And while the Portuguese primary sources use the comparative inferiority of Portuguese equipment to increase the glory of their victory, this should be considered by the light that most of the action made by John of Castille's side was enjoyed by heavily armored men-at-arms, and by jinete light cavalry armed with at least a combination of mail and padded armor.
+Contrary to previous popular belief that the Portuguese men-at-arms with John of Aviz side were badly equipped, and that his foot soldiers were almost unarmored, there is no reason to believe the Portuguese knightly class, even the ones on Aviz's side — as most of the upper nobility supported John of Castile - were not able to afford the knightly harness expected in the same Iberian standards of its time.
+And while the Portuguese primary sources use the comparative inferiority of Portuguese equipment to increase the glory of their victory, this should be considered in light of the fact that most of the fighting by the Castilian side involved heavily armored men-at-arms, and by jinetes (light cavalry) armed with at least a combination of mail and padded armor.

 Frei Pedro, in his sermon given at Lisbon after the battle, describes the Portuguese equipment: "The Portuguese [...] were poorly and badly armed; here, the one that had mail armor didn't have padded armor, and the one that had a cuirass didn't have arm harness, and many of them with open-faced bascinets.
 So that if all their arms were matched as they should, it won't equip a third of the people".
-While this equipment would be inferior to the standards expected from a man-at-arms, it would otherwise be well adequate for actual infantry, which composed most of Lisbon's host.
+While this equipment would be inferior to the standards expected from a man-at-arms, it would otherwise be quite adequate for actual infantry, which composed most of Lisbon's host.
 Other sources mention Portuguese arms as: "everyone's defensive arms were bascinets with camail, either open-faced or with visor, and coats of plates, padded armor, mail shirts, mail skirts and cuirasses; and for offensive spears and pollaxes of iron and lead, and axes for those who could have them".